kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Dynamic Selection Belongs in Application Code When It Is Business Logic
+## Dynamic Selection Belongs in Application Code When It Is Business Logic { #dynamic-selection-application-code }

 Consider a shipping system with several carriers.